 The team brought in by Tamsen soon realised that a full rebuild from scratch was needed.
 The original Harris plan of the course was retained but new and larger ponds were built, fairways were re-shaped, and tees and greens reconstructed to a higher specification.

 The course reopened in October 2018 with an intact routing of the front nine.
-The order of play on the back nine, however, was changed so the original finish is now played as holes 10-14 and the old 14th hole is now the finishing hole adjacent to the clubhouse and parallel to the opening hole.
+The order of play on the back nine, however, was changed so the original finish was played as holes 10-14 and the old 14th hole became the finishing hole adjacent to the clubhouse and parallel to the opening hole.

 Not only are water storage facilities much larger, but salt-resistant grass varieties have been chosen for the revamped course, which now features Bermuda fairways and bent grass greens.
 This was done to cope with the recycled water which is the only permitted water source for irrigation of golf courses on Mallorca.
 Rainwater is also collected, but there’s too little of it during the hotter part of the year.

-The course measures 6,426 meters (7,069 yards) from the back tees for a par of 72.
-Three of the four short holes are ranked among the more difficult on the card, although only the 16th plays more than 200 meters from the back tees.
+The course measures 6,426 meters (7,069 yards) from the back tees for a par of 72and three of the four short holes are ranked among the more difficult on the card.
 Seven of the ten two-shotters measure in excess of 360 meters (400 yards), so unless you really hit it far you are not going to be hitting a lot of wedges into the greens.
 Instead, there are scoring opportunities among the four par fives, all of which are ranked among the easier holes on the layout.

-The terrain is open and quite flat in the early part (holes 1-6) and late part (holes 14-18) of the round, with bigger changes in elevation in the middle portion (holes 7-13).
+The terrain is open and quite flat in the early part (holes 1-6) and holes 14 to 18, with bigger changes in elevation occuring across the other seven holes.
 This central section is also where the best views towards the UNESCO-listed Serra de Tramuntana mountains are found.
 The topography is gentle enough to make buggies optional rather than essential during all but the hottest parts of the year.

 Great course which someone has clearly spent a large amount of money renovating.
 Course is in good condition with interesting holes with some enough water in play to keep you honest.